dusk-network/docs-public/src/content/docs/operator/FAQ.md

 ```bash
 rusk-wallet moonlight-stake --amt 3000
 ```

+#### How to resume validating again after an missing an upgrade?
+If you didn't upgrade your node on time, you need to:
+- Unstake full amount
+- Upgrade your node
+- Use `download_state` to get you back to a recent block
+- Start node again and wait until it's fully synced
+- Stake again

 #### How can I run a Dusk node on Docker?
 We don't support a production-ready Docker image for Rusk.
 To run Rusk through Docker as ephemeral (non-persistent storage), you can use the following command: